viRingbells/switch-case/README.md

 });
 ```

-## mounting/proxing switchers
+## nested switchers

-You can mount a switcher on another.
+You can nest a switcher on another.

 ```javascript
 switcher.case(1, anotherSwitcher);